ReInHerit/SmartTourism/README.md

 * Python
 * Android

-The python part is used to generate sqlite files from an image dataset and you should edit it only if you want to use another neural network or another image dataset.
+The python part is used to generate sqlite files from an image dataset.
+You should use and edit this part only if you want to use another neural network or image dataset.
 The android application is ready to use and you should change it just to add files to the monuments guides.

 You will find all the instuction you need just below.